BrunoJay/cellEdit-ts/README.md

 This is the method where you will be saving your new values using the row id of your record

-4. Add method `ngAfterViewInit` to your component to be called after the view has been rendered
+4. Add function for `ngAfterViewInit` to your component which will be called after the view has been rendered

 ````typescript
 ngAfterViewInit(): void {